Island Line, Isle of Wight: Route

 The line starts at Ryde Pier Head station, which is located at the sea end of Ryde Pier and connects with cross−Solent ferry services to/from Portsmouth Harbour operated by Wightlink.
 The station has an island platform with two platform faces and two tracks, although only the western track (and thus only one platform face) remains in passenger use.
 From here, the line runs along the pier's eastern side towards the shore before reaching Ryde Esplanade station at the other end of the pier.
 Located north of Ryde's town centre, Esplanade station is the busiest of the three stations in the town; it forms part of the town's main transport interchange along with the nearby Ryde Bus Station (offering bus services to the rest of the island) and Ryde Hoverport (with cross−Solent hovercraft connections to and from Southsea).
 The station has one side platform in operation; a second platform, which was converted into a garden in 2015, lies adjacent to the disused track.

-Although the line along the pier appears to be a typical double-track line, the eastern track is no longer connected to the rest of the line, having been cut off during the 2021 upgrade works.
+Although the line along the pier appears to be a typical double-track line, the eastern track was disconnected during the 2021 upgrade works.
+This was originally done to allow the potential placement of a co-acting signal on platform 1 within the disused track bed at Ryde Esplanade, though an alternative signalling solution was ultimately chosen.
 Prior to that, there was no crossover between the two tracks until immediately south of Esplanade station, meaning they were de facto two separate single-track lines, a layout similar to those at Bare Lane, Glenrothes with Thornton and Worcester Foregate Street stations.

 South of Esplanade station, both tracks are operational.
 The line continues as double-track through Ryde via the Ryde Tunnel, bypassing the town centre to the northeast, before it reaches Ryde St John's Road station to the east of the town centre.
 The station has a total of three platforms linked by a footbridge, two of which are in regular use by passenger services.
 The third platform, while open, is a south-facing bay platform, meaning only the few terminating services can stop there.
 Adjacent to St John's Road station is Ryde depot − the only traction maintenance depot on the line.